top of page

 Wellbeing Support Advisors (WSA)

-H4All Wellbeing Support Advisors (WSA) are an integral part of the new expanded Neighbourhood Care Connection Teams that deliver an integrated model of care which aims to support the 2% of adults most at risk of hospital admissions.
+H4All Wellbeing Support Advisors (WSA) are an integral part of the expanded Neighbourhood Care Connection Teams that deliver an integrated model of care which aims to support the 2% of adults most at risk of hospital admissions.

-This service aims to support people through assessment, support planning, and onward-referral to empower them to ‘Self Manage’, to remain at home and support the early identification of issues not previously recognised.
+Much like our Wellbeing Service, this service aims to support people through assessment, support planning, and onward-referral to empower them to ‘Self Manage’, to remain at home and support the early identification of issues not previously recognised.

 WSA's work directly within locality primary care networks.
 Referrals to this service can only be made through GP surgeries.
 If you feel you meet the criteria, please speak with your GP surgery for appropriate referral to this service.